km-clay/nixos-config/README.md

 </div>

 ## Neat Features
 * *chscheme* - This script will open a fuzzy finder window containing all of the colorschemes available in the base16-schemes package on nixpkgs.
 It contains a preview showing you what the colors will look like in your terminal.
+Selecting one will replace the color scheme variable declaration in flake.nix, and rebuilding will change the color scheme of the entire system.

 <div style="text-align: center;">
   <img src="./assets/screens/chscheme.png" alt="chscheme" />